-Frequently, on our Facebook group page, parents ask about torn, dented, or otherwise damaged car seat boxes that have been delivered in.
-Sometimes the box is beat up looking.
+We field a great many questions on our Facebook page and in the accompanying group.
+One common question is about torn, dented, or otherwise damaged car seat boxes that have been delivered.
+Sometimes, the box looks like it’s been in a fight.
 The good news is that the cardboard boxes, even though they seem flimsy, are actually designed to protect the item they contain during the shipping process.
 Usually, car seats in boxes don’t have added packaging or foam, and that’s fine.
 Generally, they do a very good job because even if a box is torn or dented, usually the car seat is fine.
 Sometimes the box will cave in on an empty space or get torn where there is no car seat directly on the other side.

 This is also a good time to fill out the warranty card, while you’re thinking about it, so you can be notified of any recalls or safety notices.

-We had some of our Littles demonstrate the strength of a car seat box – including one furry Little or who didn’t want to be left out.
+We had some of our young models demonstrate the strength of a car seat box – including one furry Little or who didn’t want to be left out.
 You can rest assured the box was designed to safely transport your seat from Amazon.com all the way to your doorstep.

 If you feel uncomfortable deciding whether your new car seat is unsafe, because the box was severely damaged or the seat appears to be damaged or worn, contact the manufacturer.
 They’ll likely want to see pictures so they can assess the situation.
-Usually, the car seat is just fine.
+In most cases, the car seat is just fine.